By Erin Ewart

 Given the volatility of this year, I’ll add a fourth “P” to the mix:

 - Priorities: How have my priorities shifted since the beginning of this year?
 What implications does that have for my life and career?
-Things in your life may look a lot different than when we started the year: a different employment situation, new responsibilities at home, or more clarity about what’s important to you.
+Things in your life may look a lot different than pre-pandemic: a different employment situation, new responsibilities at home, or more clarity about what’s important to you.
 Make sure you do some thinking about these shifts and how they will impact your plans moving forward.